matthijsberg/DSMR-HomeAssistant/README.md

 ```

 ## "Realtime" gas consumption and DSMR 4 hourly value recreation
-For Electricity you get a interval value that gice you the usage of electricity at that point in time.
-For gas, you only get the totalling value im M3. using the meters about can get the usage on for example daily bases, but the smallest value you can use with the "utility_meter" integration in 15 minutes.
-To build a 15 minutes and hourly (my DSMR 4 meter had that value, and I have a LOT of history in Influx from that) use the folling add-on part for the utility_meter config
+For Electricity you get a interval value that gives you the usage of electricity at that point in time.
+For gas, you only get the totalling value im M3. using the utility_meter can get the usage on for example daily bases, but the smallest value you can use with the "utility_meter" integration in 15 minutes.
+To build a 15 minutes and hourly (my DSMR 4 meter had that hourly value, and I have a LOT of history in Influx from that) use the folling add-on part for the utility_meter config

 ```
   quarter-hourly_gas_consumption: